Skitus/user-api/README.md

 # NODE JS VERSION 18.18.0

-### To init project you need to do such following instructions:
+### To init project by script you need to do such following instructions:
 ```bash
 1. git clone git@github.com:Skitus/user-api.git (or https)
 2. cd user-api
 3. chmod +x init-project-script.sh (see please windows example or below you will see how to run project mannualy)
 4. ./init-project-script.sh
 ```
 ### After you will get an error that your DB is not set up.
-Please stop the application and set up DB, than run
+Please stop the application and set up DB in src/config/configuration.ts file, than run
 ```bash
 yarn migration:run
 and then